Miss Emily Judson

 BA Hons, Politics, Soas, University of London

-Prior to joining the University of Exeter Emily worked in international higher education and research policy at Universities UK International.
-She also has experience in campaigns, membership and student advice roles.
+Prior to joining the University of Exeter Emily worked in international higher education and research policy, with a regional focus on the Middle East and North Africa, at Universities UK International.
+She also has experience in third sector governance, international student support, and freelance advisory roles.

 Principle research interests:

-- Whether emerging technologies can support energy system decarbonisation
+- The potential for digital technologies to support energy system decarbonisation

 Energy, technology, policy, politics